HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-cas-mgr-single-connector.md

 ### 11. Troubleshooting
 - If the console looks frozen, try pressing Enter to unfreeze it.
-- If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
+- If no machines are showing up on CAS Managepr or get errors when connecting via PCoIP client, wait 2 minutes and retry.
 - If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```.
 These files store the state of the current infrastructure and configuration.
 - If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
 This happens sometimes but users can still add VMs to CAS Manager.
     - As a result of this, there will be no outputs displaying on ACS.
 The IP address of the cac machine can be found by going into the deployment's resource group, selecting the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.